GCoiffier/mouette/README.md

-Pygeomesh is a geometry processing and mesh handling made simple using python
+Mouette is a geometry processing and mesh handling made simple using python

 ### Install

-`pip install pygeomesh`
+`pip install mouette`

 ### Run tests